jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 - Transcripts for bachelor's and master's,

 to the email address [here](mailto:zplusj@gmail.com), with the subject containing [apply-phd-ot].
 The position will be open until filled.
-However, to receive full consideration, please apply (or inquire) as soon as possible.

-Selected candidates will *later* submit a formal application

-- 1-2 page cover letter (including a *very brief* research statement)
-- provide contact information of 2-3 references from *previous research projects*, who have agreed to be contacted

-Note that due to the number of inquiries, we can only reply when there is a fit.
+Note that, due to the number of inquiries, we can only reply when there is a fit.
 Please excuse the delay in response.